 CAH Quality Improvement

-Minnesota’s 78 critical access hospitals (CAHs) have a strong history of public reporting, although it has been observed that reporting is not always consistent.
-In order to support Minnesota’s CAHs and strive towards consistent and accurate reporting, Stratis Health will be providing ongoing technical assistance on quality reporting, understanding quality data and quality improvement for inpatient, outpatient and EDTC measures.
+Minnesota’s 77 critical access hospitals (CAHs) have a strong history of public reporting, although it has been observed that reporting is not always consistent.
+In order to support Minnesota’s CAHs with consistent and accurate reporting, Stratis Health provides ongoing technical assistance on quality reporting, understanding quality data and quality improvement for inpatient, outpatient and EDTC measures.
 The Minnesota Hospital Association supports Minnesota CAHs with HCAHPS and additional care transitions measures implementing roadmaps to improve medication reconciliation, 30-day readmission rates and health equity.

 CAH Operational and Financial Improvement